-Protecting our next generation is important to the City of Canning, especially since our student population is one of the highest per capita in the metropolitan area.
+The City of Canning student population is one of the highest per capita in the metropolitan area.

-Consisting of 38 educational facilities - 25 primary and 13 senior high schools - the City of Canning supports wide range of activities that benefit young people within the education system.
+Consisting of 21 primary and pre-primary schools, two senior high schools, four colleges, one special needs school and three education support centres, the City of Canning supports a wide range of activities that benefit young people within the education system.

 These activities and programs include those recognisable in the Perth community, such as Constable Care and Safety House.

 The Mayor and Councillors are always happy to attend special school functions and look forward to acknowledging students who have achieved both academically and socially.

 Safety House is an independent program which aims to provide a safer environment for children in transit to and from school.
 The City of Canning currently allocates funds to support local schools who participate in the Safety House Program.
 For further information, email firstname.lastname@example.org.